engineer-andrew/ea-customizable-components/projects/ea-multi-select-dropdown/README.md

 All of the properties on the `config` object are optional.
 When an option is specified on the `config` property ***and*** by its own name, the named value will be used.
 For example, if you specify on the `config` property that `addSelectAllOption` is true, but then you specify the `addSelectAllOption` directly on the component and set that value to false, false will be used.
 The `config` object is intended to be a shorthand way to specify global settings one time that can be overwritten on a per-instance basis using the individual properties.

 ### Styling
 Because the component is intended to be fully customizable, there are not many styles applied internally.
 Those that are applied are listed as defaults in the Options section above.
 Our intention is that you will style the component on your own when you use it.
 However, we know that we often look for out-of-the-box components so below you'll find our "default" styling.
-You can either add these styles to the global css, or you can set your component that will contain the multi-select-dropdown instances to use `ViewEncapsulation.None`.
+You can either add these styles to the global css, or you can set your component that will contain the ea-multi-select-dropdown instances to use `ViewEncapsulation.None`.
 Either way, we highly recommend you prefix your styles with the `.ea-multi-select-dropdown-container` class (as we've done below) to avoid accidentally restyling other parts of your application.
 ```
 .ea-multi-select-dropdown-container .option-list {
   z-index: 999999;